TomasOz/BookSwap/README.md

 # README

 This is a simple application designed to test and demonstrate the capabilities of Ruby and Ruby on Rails.
-It uses different gems and integrated functionality from Ruby on Rails core
+It uses different gems and integrated functionality from Ruby on Rails core.

+Sometimes, in day-to-day tasks, certain Rails features remain untested.
+The purpose of this application is to provide a platform for testing and experimenting with those features.

 Used and tested stack: